 1.The group agreed they accept the proposed Community Benefit split with a distribution of 40% to Struan, 10% each to Skeabost & Edinbane, Portree & Braes, Minginish and Dunvegan, and 20% to a Skye-wide fund.
 Payment should be to each of the six entities by GUII WF Ltd. 2.
 The group agreed that the desired position with regard to share ownership is that there should be one entity that handled all share ownership for all the proposed windfarm developments including Muirhall and that it was agreed that investment could be open to all Skye communities (i.e. not just those receiving community benefit).
 3. The group would like to see a draft contract for the Community Benefit, it is assumed the agreement will be the same for each community.
 4. The group considers the current community benefit offer of £7000/MWh generating capability should be revised upwards to more accurately reflect the value to the community of the assets being exploited.
 5. The group would like to see a draft proposal on share ownership 6.
 The group would welcome a community benefit proposal from Muirhall for the Caroy Quay.
 7. The group would like it noted that we are concerned at the potential multiplication of organisations that will be dependent on voluntary labour that may require to be in place to deal with all matters 8.
 Will the company be investing in local apprenticeships that will result in the delivery of qualified young people in this particular industry?
 Will this be done in advance of construction to maximise the opportunity for direct employment on Skye?

 On Tuesday 25th November, members of the CC & SCT met with Andrew Marshall of Muirhall and Mark Kummerer of MKA Economics to review and discuss an independent Socio/Economic Report commissioned by Muirhall from MKA to report on the ‘scale of the opportunity’ of Loch Caroy Quay.
-After a significant amount of discussion it was clear that the Report does o not demonstrate any real or tangible benefit to the local community in its present form, suggestions were presented to Andrew and Mark that could provide this benefit, they were happy to accept all comments and will review and update the draft.
+After a significant amount of discussion it was clear that the Report does not demonstrate any real or tangible benefit to the local community in its present form, suggestions were presented to Andrew and Mark that could provide this benefit, they were happy to accept all comments and will review and update the draft.

 13.CLG School